abesford/seizzmic-site-0c00b/src/pages/blog/local-sourcing-social-value-north-east-england.md

 ---
 title: Local sourcing and social value
-subtitle: global perspective with local conscience
+subtitle: We have a global perspective and a local conscience.
 date: '2021-01-18'
 excerpt: >-
   Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium